ycrao573/ar-tour-guide-fyp/README.md

 - [x] **Get real-time recommendation** on interesting places nearby, e.g., activities, landmarks, restaurants
 - [x] **Automatic notification push:** Travelee will notify you if
-  - if you are close enough to one of popular landmarks
+  - if you are close to one of popular landmarks
   - if you’ve made your way to the destination

 - [x] **Automatic recommendation push:** recommend popular places nearby occasionally